xinyang1243/streamlit-sales-dashboard/README.md

 # Interactive Dashboard with Python – Streamlit

-Sales Dashboard built with Python and the Streamlit library to visualize supermarket sales data and key performance indicators.
+Sales dashboard built with Python and the Streamlit library to visualize supermarket sales data and key performance indicators.

 ## Run the app
 ```Powershell